merchantdanish/mcp-aget-ai/examples/mcp_primitives/mcp_basic_agent/README.md

 You should see logs showing:
 - The agent connecting to the demo server
 - Listing available resources and prompts
-- Attaching a resource and a prompt to the agent
+- Retrieving both a resource and a prompt in a single call
-- Using the LLM to summarize the content of the attached resources and prompts
+- Using the LLM to summarize the content of the retrieved resources and prompts

 ---

 ## How it Works

 - The agent connects to the demo MCP server and calls `list_resources()` and `list_prompts()` to discover available resources and prompts.
-- It selects specific resource URIs (e.g., README) and prompt names (e.g., `echo`), and attaches them to itself.
+- It uses the unified `create_prompt()` method to retrieve both a specific resource URI (e.g., README) and a prompt (e.g., `echo` with parameters) in a single call.
-- The agent can invoke a prompt with parameters (e.g., `echo` with a message).
 - The LLM receives the actual content of those resources and prompts and generates a summary.

 ---